electronstudio/jaylib-example-project/README.md

 You can import this project into IntelliJ or Eclipse.

-## Use it to run the included examples.
+## Use it to run the included examples in IntelliJ

-Find the example source file in IntelliJ and right-click on it and click `run`.
+Right-click on the example and select `run`.

+## Use it to run the included examples from the command line

+./gradlew run -Pmain=examples.HeightMap
+./gradlew run -Pmain=examples.CubicMap

 ## Use it as the basis of your own game.

 Edit `Main.java` with your own code.
+(You can delete the examples.)
 Then

 To run: